opencv/opencv/modules/core/doc/clustering.rst

     :param samples: Floating-point matrix of input samples, one row per sample.

-    :param clusterCount: The number of clusters to split the set by.
+    :param clusterCount: Number of clusters to split the set by.

-    :param labels: The input/output integer array that stores the cluster indices for every sample.
+    :param labels: Input/output integer array that stores the cluster indices for every sample.

-    :param termcrit: Specifies the maximum number of iterations and/or accuracy (distance the centers can move by between subsequent iterations)
+    :param termcrit: Flag to specify the maximum number of iterations and/or accuracy (distance the centers can move by between subsequent iterations??).

-    :param attempts: How many times the algorithm is executed using different initial labelings.
-The algorithm returns the labels that yield the best compactness (see the last function parameter)
+    :param attempts: Flag to specify how many times the algorithm is executed using different initial labelings.
+The algorithm returns the labels that yield the best compactness (see the last function parameter).

-    :param flags: It can take the following values:
+    :param flags: Flag that can take the following values:

-            * **KMEANS_RANDOM_CENTERS** Random initial centers are selected in each attempt
+            * **KMEANS_RANDOM_CENTERS** Select random initial centers in each attempt.

-            * **KMEANS_PP_CENTERS** Use kmeans++ center initialization by Arthur and Vassilvitskii
+            * **KMEANS_PP_CENTERS** Use ``kmeans++`` center initialization by Arthur and Vassilvitskii.

-            * **KMEANS_USE_INITIAL_LABELS** During the first (and possibly the only) attempt, the function uses the user-supplied labels instaed of computing them from the initial centers.
-For the second and further attempts, the function will use the random or semi-random centers (use one of  ``KMEANS_*_CENTERS``  flag to specify the exact method)
+            * **KMEANS_USE_INITIAL_LABELS** During the first (and possibly the only) attempt, use the user-supplied labels instead of computing them from the initial centers.
+For the second and further attempts, use the random or semi-random centers (use one of  ``KMEANS_*_CENTERS``  flag to specify the exact method).

-    :param centers: The output matrix of the cluster centers, one row per each cluster center
+    :param centers: Output matrix of the cluster centers, one row per each cluster center.

 The function ``kmeans`` implements a k-means algorithm that finds the centers of ``clusterCount`` clusters and groups the input samples